ivw/ezmode-intellij/README.md

 ### `keychar`

 The character that has to be "typed" to trigger the action.
-Naturally, upper case means you have to hold shift.
+Naturally, uppercase means you have to hold shift.

 Ctrl/Alt shortcuts are not characters and not handled by EzMode.